Campus Security and Emergency Services @ Queen's University

 ERC EMPLOYMENT OPPORTUNITY

-be required to produce a CPIC (Canadian Police Information Check) as a condition
+Successful applicants will be required to produce a clean CPIC (Canadian Police Information Check) as a condition of employment.

-The Mission of the ERC is to provide the Queen's University community a central point of communication and dispatch for Campus Security and other emergency services.
+The Mission of the ERC is to provide the Queen's University community a central point of communication and dispatch for Campus Security and Emergency Services, and other emergency services both internal and external to Queen’s University.

 ERC's operational priorities include:

-Applications will be for the current Winter term of employment ending May 1st, 2014.
-Successful applicants must be available for training period starting in mid-January (dates and times will be determined with successful applicants but there will be some half weekday periods required).
-Shifts over the summer period may be available for candidates residing in Kingston over the summer months.
+Applications will be for the fall/winter term of employment beginning end of October, 2015 and ending May 1st, 2016, with subsequent terms of employment available.
+Successful applicants must be available for a training period starting in November (dates and times will be determined with successful applicants, but there will be some half-weekday periods required).
+Shifts over the spring/summer period may be available for candidates residing in Kingston over the summer months.

 The successful candidate will possess the following qualities: ability to maintain composure during emergency situations, ability to multitask, strong leadership skills, excellent communications skills, and an understanding of the organisation and administration of Queen’s University--including its physical layout.
 The successful candidate will have excellent computer skills including a working knowledge of Windows, Microsoft Office, and a familiarity with databases and e-mail.